RubyGems Guides

 gem owner

-Manage gem owners on RubyGems.org.
+Manage gem owners of a gem on the push server

 Usage